philc/book-notes/learning go - bodner.md

   * When initializing a variable to its zero value, use `var x int`, to make it clear that the zero value was intended.
   * const declarations can only be used with values known at compile time (i.e. literals).
-  * As a general rule, only declare variables in the pacckage block that are effectively immutable.
+  * As a general rule, only declare variables in the package block that are effectively immutable.

 * Composite types
   * Arrays -- "too rigid to use directly"